Opening the door to greater educational opportunities since 1963.

-Sheila Carrington is the Executive Director and oversees the entire Edina ABC program.
+Ilse Akbar is the Executive Director and oversees the entire Edina ABC program.
 Our Executive Director is a full-time paid position.
 Our business office is at Edina High School and allows us a close daily connection to our students.
-Live-in Resident Director create a family atmosphere.
+A live-in Resident Director creates a family atmosphere.
 In addition, each student spends time with a host family on the weekends.

 The National ABC Office has relationships with high schools all over the country in an effort to identify scholars who might be suitable for the ABC program.
 Potential scholars who are recommended by counselors go through rigorous testing and interviews by the national representatives, and applications are then referred to the local ABC chapters based on their needs.
 Final admission decisions are made by member schools, not the national office.